EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/index.md

 # Practical exercise 0: First use of HPC machine, Hello World!
+This might work well after the 'Parallel Computers' section.

 In this practical exercise you will: